 Why a ‘Right to Repair’ Campaign?

-Without effective access to technical information, multi-brand diagnostic tools and test equipment, replacement parts and training, independent market operators would be deprived of their right to service and repair vehicles.
+Without effective access to technical information, multi-brand diagnostic tools and test equipment, replacement parts and training, independent market operators are deprived of their right to service and repair vehicles.
 Competition in the automotive after- market would be eliminated, and the entire independent automotive aftermarket chain is at threat of being driven out of business.
-And the European motorists would lose their freedom to choose the aftermarket care of their vehicles.
+And South African motorists would lose their freedom to choose the aftermarket care of their vehicles.

 What is the Right to Repair Campaign?